Full Text of 1978 Treaty

 justify the apprehension and commitment for trial of the person sought if the

-17. When the request for extradition relates to a convicted person, it shall be ac
+offense had been committed there. - When the request for extradition relates to a convicted person, it shall be ac

 companied by a certified copy of the judgment of conviction imposed by a court of